Mechanical vs Hydraulic Brakes on an Ebike - What is the Difference?

 Mechanical disc brakes have some advantages.
 They are:

-Cheaper and easier to maintain: Mechanical disc brakes cost less than hydraulic ones.
-They are good for cheap or casual folding e-bikes.
+• Cheaper and easier to maintain: Mechanical disc brakes cost less than hydraulic ones.
+They are good for cheap or casual ebikes.
 This type of brake is also simple and easy to fix.
 All you need are common tools and skills.

 Cons of Mechanical Disc Brakes

-Mechanical disc brakes come with their disadvantages, including;
+Mechanical disc brakes come with their own disadvantages, including;

 What are the Differences Between Them?